devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 **Exam point, stated plainly:** `terraform init` never creates, modifies, or destroys infrastructure.
 It is entirely a local bootstrapping operation.
 If a question describes any change to real infrastructure as a result of `init`, that answer is wrong by definition.

-**Production note:** `init` is also where backend migrations happen — if you change your `backend` block (say, moving from local state to an S3 backend), running `init` again is what prompts Terraform to offer to copy existing state into the new backend.
-This is a moment I always do by hand, carefully, with a state backup taken first — it's one of the few places a routine command can silently orphan your state if you answer the migration prompt wrong.
+**Production note:** `init` is also where backend migrations happen.
+If you change your `backend` block (say, moving from local state to an S3 backend), running `init` again is what prompts Terraform to offer to copy existing state into the new backend.
+This is a moment I always do by hand, carefully, with a state backup taken first.
+It's one of the few places a routine command can silently orphan your state if you answer the migration prompt wrong.

 ## 6. terraform validate

-Checks whether the configuration is syntactically valid and internally consistent — references resolve, types line up, required arguments are present.
+Checks whether the configuration is syntactically valid and internally consistent, references resolve, types line up, required arguments are present.

 ```bash
 terraform validate
 ```

-Think of it as: *"Is my configuration well-formed?"* It does **not** check the configuration against real infrastructure, and it does **not** require valid provider credentials to run (in most cases) — it's a local, offline-ish sanity check, not a plan.
+Think of it as: *"Is my configuration well-formed?"* It does **not** check the configuration against real infrastructure, and it does **not** require valid provider credentials to run (in most cases), it's a local, offline-ish sanity check, not a plan.

-## 7. terraform plan — In Depth
+## 7. terraform plan, In Depth

 Shows what Terraform intends to do to reconcile configuration with (refreshed) state and reality, without doing it.